 By bus: There are 3 daily buses from San José to Manuel Antonio National Park ($7).
 The journey lasts approximately 3.5 hours.
 Shuttles are a little bit quicker (3 hours) and more comfortable, but much more expensive ($54).

 Costa Rica’s reputation as a top worldwide ecotourism destination approaches its apex in Monteverde.
-This small settlement nestled in the Central Highlands, famous for the Monteverde Cloud Forest Biological Reserve at its doorstep, is one of the best places to visit in Costa Rica, offering a glimpse of Central America at its most primeval.
+This small settlement nestled in the Central Highlands, famous for the Monteverde Cloud Forest Biological Reserve at its doorstep, offers a glimpse of Central America at its most primeval.
+Monteverde’s also one of the best places for family travel in Costa Rica.
+Certainly a unique experience the little ones will never forget!

 You don’t have to be a nature photographer to appreciate the stunning array of exotic birds and other fauna and flora lurking within the Monteverde Cloud Forest Biological Reserve.
 (The biodiversity of the park is so impressive that it protects as much as 2.5% of earth’s total biodiversity.)